mjosaarinen/lwaes_isa/README.md

 macro instruction encoding) can be found under the [asm](asm) directory.
 Furthermore the [hdl](hdl) directory contains Verilog combinatorial logic for the core instruction.
-The assembler and HDL have been tested on a an RV32 emulator and the pluto core on FPGA.
+The assembler and HDL have been tested on a an RV32 emulator and the "Pluto" core on an FPGA target.

 The assembler and C implementations use the same AES and SM4 API, specified in [aes_enc.h](aes_enc.h) (AES-128/192/256 encryption),